Adrilaw/Digispark_DuckyScripts/README.md

  • WinUAC_Killer: Opens your computer windows defender and turns it off acts like a human

- • WinPayloadExecuter: Runs powershell as admin and downloads your payload from webserver and execute it
+ • WinPayloadExecuter: Runs powershell as admin and downloads your payload from webserver and execute it  NOTE: Edit the url to your desire place